Social Media Advantages and Disadvantages Essay

 High Context Vs. Low Context

 High context: Members consider background, interpersonal history, and nonverbal cues when communicating.
-Messages are implied and context-sensitive-for example, Japan, China, Greece, and Mexico.
+Messages are implied and context-sensitive example, Japan, China, Greece, and Mexico.

-Low Context: Low-context members want facts a clear, direct communication.
+Low Context: Low-context members want facts and clear, direct communication.
 Messages are explicit, factual, and objective—for example the US, England, and Germany.

 Monochronic Versus Polychronic